Barber Flat Cabin

 Directions

-From Idaho City, take State Highway 21 for 2 miles to Granite Creek Road #327.
+From Idaho City, take State Highway 21 for 2 miles to Granite Creek Road (Forest Road 327).
 Turn right and travel approximately 25 miles to the cabin.
 The road becomes North Fork Boise River Road.
+Drive carefully as this road is heavily traveled.

 Amenities